 Potty Training at Disneyland can seem like a difficult task, and no doubt, it can be, but, we have some tips to hopefully help make the experience a little less stressful!
 Read on!

 The Baby Care Centers (one in each park) have preschool-sized potties (without the automatic flush like all the other Disneyland restrooms.)
-Kids love these little toilets!
-We recently heard of the sticky note trick for the automatic flushers.
-Just bring sticky notes & put one over the sensor to avoid the flush going off.
+Kids love these little toilets and if your little one goes to the bathroom successfully, they’ll get a sticker!
+We’ve also used the sticky note trick for the automatic flushers in the restrooms around the parks.
+Just bring sticky notes and put one over the sensor to avoid the flush going off.

 Family Restroom Locations in Disneyland: